 If you’re new to PCI compliance, or even if you’re a seasoned expert, there are many different acronyms to remember when researching the best auditor to handle your report.
-AOC, ROC, SAQ – let’s explore the alphabet soup of PCI reporting.
+From AOC, ROC, to SAQ – let’s define the alphabet soup of PCI reporting.

 Defining PCI Reporting

-The PCI DSS was created as a collaboration between the major credit card companies, and is used in conjunction with other data security standards.
-It was developed
+Did you know that the PCI DSS was actually a collaboration between the major credit card companies?
+The goal was to create standards around payment method security and is often used in conjunction with other data security standards.

 - SAQ – A Self-Assessment Questionnaire is a series of yes-or-no questions designed to assess an entity’s compliance with the PCI DSS.
-These are usually completed by small service providers or merchants as a self-validation tool.
-It is important to work through these questions with an audit professional to ensure that all necessary standards are met.
+A SAQ is typically utilized as a self-validation tool by small scale merchants or service providers.
+That being said, it is still important to work through these questions with an audit professional to ensure that all necessary standards are met.

 - ROC – A Report On Compliance is a type of form that is used to verify a merchant’s compliance with PCI DSS.
 These forms are required for Level 1 Merchants.
 Level 2 Merchants may also be required to complete an ROC, based on circumstance.